tada-s/AztecRandomTiling/README.md

-# A Random Tiling in Aztec Diamond in Javascript
+# A Random Tiling in Aztec Diamond with Javascript

 Random Tiling of Aztec Diamond by Tile Shuffling.